 The University’s first scholarship fund was endowed by James Leslie of the Class of 1759 in 1792; since then, thousands of generous donors have established endowed funds in support of the University’s mission.
 These funds are at the foundation of Princeton’s capacity to conduct groundbreaking research, preserve and transmit knowledge, and provide an extraordinary education to talented young men and women—both now and in the future.
 They are essential to keeping Princeton at the leading edge of teaching and learning as costs increase, knowledge expands, new technologies are invented, and international competition increases.

 Princeton has one of the highest endowments per student in the country.
 It subsidizes every student—educational expenditures are approximately double the University’s tuition.

-Over the past 25 years, its average annual growth rate has been just under 13 percent, despite the economic challenges of 2008-9.
+Over the past 25 years, its average annual growth rate has been over 12 percent.

 FREQUENTLY ASKED QUESTIONS

 Although only a relatively small portion of the endowment can be spent each year, its payout provides the largest portion—nearly 50 percent in FY 2016-17—of Princeton’s operating budget revenues.
 Furthermore, endowment payout provides almost 80 percent of the University’s scholarship budget and has allowed Princeton to make significant improvements in its financial aid policies, including the shift to a noloan policy for undergraduate financial aid packages.
 It also supports fellowships, professorships, teaching programs, research initiatives, and other programs specified by donors.
 Fiscal year 2017’s balanced operating budget totaled $1.9 billion.